 Protein-based deep hair treatments replenish the nutrients and moisture that curly hair loses on a constant basis.
 This helps to reconnect the protein chains inside the hair to strengthen each strand.
 These types of treatments need to be applied with heat to penetrate into hair’s inner layer.

 When it comes to protein treatments, it’s all about balance.
 If you overload your hair with protein and not enough moisture, strands can become dry, brittle, and prone to breakage.
 That’s why protein-based treatments should be used occasionally – once or twice a month – and followed with a moisturizing conditioner.
 Stick to this regimen, and you’ll see a visible difference: your curls will feel healthier, have more bounce, and look less frizzy.

 What are the best hair protein-based proteins to use on curly hair?

 Shampoos, conditioners, and stylers often contain protein, but in much smaller amounts than you’d find in a protein treatment, so it’s fine to use them daily.
 For most curls, a little bit of protein and plenty of moisture on a daily basis is ideal.
 This combo keeps hair strong and healthy.

 Are some hair types protein-sensitive?

 Yes—low-porosity hair and fine hair should avoid protein treatments.
-Because low-porosity hair has difficulty absorbing moisture, too much protein can leave this hair type dry and brittle.
+Because low-porosity hair has difficulty absorbing moisture, too much protein can overload this hair type leaving it dry and brittle.
 (Kinky Curls that have not been chemically treated or colored typically fall into the low-porosity category.)
 And fine hair is more delicate by nature, so too much protein can lead to breakage.